WebexCC-SA/LAB-1451/docs/Main-Lab/RoomOS/rxp_xapi/rxp_xapi_ssh.md

             <figure markdown>
               ![SubAssist Operation](./images/SubscriptionAssitantMacro-Operation.gif){ width="600" }
             </figure>

+    <roomosdoc>xConfiguration Audio DefaultVolume</roomosdoc>

 ??? lesson "Lesson: Unsubscribing from an xConfiguration  ~({{config.cProps.rxp.sectionIds.ssh}}.4.5)~"

-    Just as we can subscribe to information on the endpoint, we can unsubscribe from that same information
+    Just as we can subscribe to information, we can unsubscribe from that same information

     ??? curious ":thinking: Why bother with Unsubscribing?"

-        You can run up to 50 unique subscriptions (feedback registrations) on a device at any given time.
+        Today, we have a limit of 50 unique subscriptions (or feedback registrations) that can be enabled on a device at any given time.

         Documented on page 40 of the <a href="https://www.cisco.com/c/dam/en/us/td/docs/telepresence/endpoint/roomos-1114/api-reference-guide-roomos-1114.pdf" target="_blank">Official xAPI Guide</a>

-        So as your solutions grow, managing your subscriptions become increasingly important important.
+        So as your solutions grow, managing your subscriptions can become increasingly more important.

     - **xAPI**: xConfiguration Audio DefaultVolume